EricaKilgore/osticket-prereqs/README.md

 </p>
 <p>

 Great!
 Now that IIS is enabled, the next step is to install the Web Platform Installer.
+Use the link provided here:
+<a href="https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Web Platform Installer Resources</a>

-Use the link provided here: <a> Https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 <a> this link will provide the Web Platform Installer Resources to access all necessary materials for setting up osTicket.
+this link will provide the Web Platform Installer Resources to access all necessary materials for setting up osTicket.
 Simply click the link and download the Web Platform Installer to proceed.

-Excellent.
-Now that you have enabled IIS we need to install Web Platform Installer.
-I have provided a link here: <a> Https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 <a>
-  That link will provide you with all of the material you need to download to get osTicket up and running.
-Simply click the link and install the Web Platform Installer

 </p>
 <img src="https://i.imgur.com/AxHCfQ6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>